wsjk/Capstone_1/README.md

 ![figure_7]

 #### Runtime
 With some bootstrapping, we observed that there was a significant difference between the runtimes of hits and flops.
 Most hit movies had a runtime between 109 and 110 minutes while flops were between 104 and 107 minutes long.
-The same method was used to observe any trends with genres.
-Most movies in general had between 2 and 3 genres associated with them.
-Dramas and comedies, however, were the most likely movies to be profitable.

 ![figure_4]